New this week: 'Ted Lasso,' U2 and 'The Boston Strangler'

 MOVIES

-Keira Knightley and Carrie Coon play the Boston Record American reporters Loretta McLaughlin and Jean Cole, who connected several Boston-area murders in the early 1960s to a single suspect who they dubbed the Boston Strangler.
+— Keira Knightley and Carrie Coon play the Boston Record American reporters Loretta McLaughlin and Jean Cole, who connected several Boston-area murders in the early 1960s to a single suspect they dubbed the Boston Strangler.
 The serial killer sexually assaulted and killed at least 11 women between 1962 and 1964.
 The case has been the subject of many books and movies over the years, but writer-director Matt Ruskin’s is the first to focus on the reporters.
-“The Boston Strangler” debuts on Hulu on Friday, March 17.
+“The Boston Strangler” debuts on Hulu on Friday.

 MUSIC